ac000/mtd-cli/README.md

     $ mtd-cli saac get-balance

-    $ mtd-cli saac list-transactions from to
+    $ mtd-cli saac list-transactions from=YYYY-MM-DD,to=YYYY-MM-DD

     $ mtd-cli saac get-transaction transactionId

-    $ mtd-cli saac list-charges from to
+    $ mtd-cli saac list-charges from=YYYY-MM-DD,to=YYYY-MM-DD

     $ mtd-cli saac get-charge transactionId

-    $ mtd-cli saac list-payments from to
+    $ mtd-cli saac list-payments from=YYYY-MM-DD,to=YYYY-MM-DD

     $ mtd-cli saac get-payment paymentId

-*from* & *to* are dates in the format *YYYY-MM-DD*

 *transactionId* is an 'id' as returned from
 '*mtd-cli saac list-transactions from to*'.